aerospike/aerospike-client-python/BUILD.md

 This way, when you debug the Python client using lldb, the source files and line numbers will appear in backtraces, breakpoints will actually work, etc. macOS builds with this option enabled do not have a labelled version yet, but this will be added in the future.

+In macOS builds, the package version will be labelled with `+dsym`.

 ### Building with sanitizer enabled